 - for those who want to go to high school, it is possible to opt for high school;

-- for those who want to gain fluency in the English language, there are general English courses;
+- for those who want to gain fluency in the English language, there are PTE English courses in Parramatta

 - for those looking to prepare for proficiency tests, there are IELTS and Cambridge preparatory courses;